 Why It Is Done

-PUVA is usually only used for adults with severe and hard-to-treat cases of atopic dermatitis.
-It generally is not recommended for children.
+PUVA is usually only used for adults who have severe and hard-to-treat cases of atopic dermatitis.
+It typically is not recommended for children.

 How Well It Works